HassanMD-Dev/counter-app/README.md

 ## Demo

-You can add a live demo link here if hosted (optional):
+You can add a live demo link here if hosted:
 [Live Demo](https://counter-app-md.vercel.app)